Ganesh-Nagarampalli/node-practice/topics.md

   - rejected: meaning that the operation failed.

 - A promise is settled if it’s not pending (it has been resolved or rejected).

+### purpose of promises:
+1. Simplify Asynchronous Code :
+    Promises make asynchronous code easier to read and write, avoiding "callback hell" (a situation where callbacks are nested within other callbacks, making the code hard to read and maintain).
+2. Improve Error Handling
+3. Chaining Promises :
+    Promises allow chaining of multiple asynchronous operations, enabling better flow and control of asynchronous sequences.